 Articles

-The Source and a Solution to Wayne Smith's Frustration Posted 12 months ago
+The Source and a Solution to Wayne Smith's Frustration Posted over 1 year ago

 Three-time World Cup-winning coach Wayne Smith is not nicknamed ‘The Professor’ for nothing.
 Without his creative input, a huge proportion of the innovations in the professional game would never have occurred.
 He is a relentless advocate for positive play and the creation of attacking opportunity through the game’s laws and structures.